Skip to content

 HolyPython.com is a coding platform where you can learn and practice Python Programming interactively.

 We appreciate it when our users and visitors share Holypython.com with friends and family, on Social Media, on their Github repositories or on their personal/institutional websites.
-In the past Holypython.com has been featured on University of Texas at Austin’s Neuroscience Department official syllabus and various prestigious tech blogs.
+In the past Holypython.com has been featured on University of Texas at Austin’s Neuroscience Department official syllabus and many other prestigious tech blogs.

 About the Founder

-My name is Umut SAGIR, I have finance & engineering blended background.
-I have always been keen on various computer science concepts and I worked at global banks in quantitative finance & economics positions in the past.
+My name is Umut SAGIR, I have finance & engineering background.
+I am keen on various computer science concepts and I worked at global banks in quantitative finance & economics positions in the past.

-My professional work nowadays spans across various tech and finance fields ranging from management consulting, DevOps, Python scripting, quantitative finance, portfolio management, renewable energy trading, derivatives, ML, AI and startups.
+My professional work nowadays spans across running Holypython.com, management consulting, DevOps, Python scripting, quantitative finance, portfolio management, ML & AI.

-If you’d like to get in touch, feel free to use the contact page of Holypython.
-If you’d like to learn more about me, I invite you to my personal website umutsagir.com where I write about my personal experiences and technical solutions.
+If you’d like to get in touch, I invite you to visit my personal website umutsagir.com where I write about my personal experiences and technical solutions.

 Educational Use

 Holypython.com was created to provide practical and interesting programming resources as well as exciting technical tutorials.
 Here, you can learn Python from scratch and practice it without leaving your browser through our browser-based Python exercise modules.
 I receive lots of emails from professors, teachers, academicians and non-profit organizations regarding the use of programming content on this website.
 Nothing makes me happier than seeing Holypython’s content being utilized in educational context.
-If you are interested in incorporation material on the website in your educational content please feel free to do so without any extra permission.
-When feasible, attribution or linking to the original source on this website would appreciated but isn’t necessarily required.
+If you are interested in incorporating material on the website in your educational content please feel free to do so without any extra permission.
+When feasible, attribution or linking to the original source on this website would be much appreciated.

 Here are some of the prestigious institutions worldwide which have used or incorporated Holypython.com’s programming content at varying capacities: